On this page:

 When purchasing goods, equipment and materials school councils must ensure that the school complies with

-- the Department’s policy Procurement in Schools, and
+- the department’s policy Procurement in Schools

-- the Finance Manual — Financial Management for Schools
+- the Finance Manual – Financial Management for Schools.

 - If a supplier insists on using their own Agreement or the school council would like to amend a template Agreement, it is recommended the principal, as executive officer of the school council, seek advice from Procurement Division via email: schools.procurement@education.vic.gov.au